Seven Books That Made Me Fall in Love with History

 Introduction

 There were a few books that helped along the way, too!
-These books were instrumental in awakening in me a deeper love of the subject matter.
-They made me want to take a deep dive into history, learn as much as I could, and share my love of it with others.
+These books were instrumental in awakening a deeper love of the subject matter in me.
+They made me want to dive deeply into history, learn as much as possible, and share my love of it with others.

 The books on this list are still among some of my favorites to this day.
-In this post, I am going to share seven of these wonderful books with you.
-I read most of these when I was college aged, so I am not sure they would be suitable for younger students, but a well-read high schooler could certainly tackle them.
+In this post, I will share seven of these wonderful books with you.
+I read most of these when I was college-aged, so I am not sure they would be suitable for younger students, but a well-read high schooler could certainly tackle them.

 History Appreciation Reading List